dorothygracelin/Dolly-s-Mechanochemical-Robotics-2/README.md

 3D browser-based simulation of a hypothetical biomedical soft robot with magnetite-derived magnetic properties and proposed AI spectroscopic/photonic sensing capabilities - the universal formulation.

-Features

-**3D Visualization**: Real-time 3D rendering of the soft robot with bug-like appearance **Interactive Controls**: Rotate, pan, and zoom to explore the robot from all angles **Magnetite Material**: Dark metallic appearance representing the spreadable magnetic product **AI Spectroscopic Sensing**: Visualized through animated sensor particles and glowing antenna sensors **Magnetic Field Visualization**: Animated magnetic field rings showing the robot's magnetic properties **Miniature Bug-like Design**: Six-legged structure with articulated segments

-### How to Use

-1. Open `index.html` in a modern web browser (Chrome, Firefox, Safari, or Edge)
-2. The 3D simulation will load automatically

 ### Robot Specifications

 **Physical Characteristics:**